 Get Inspired / Asia / Vietnam Hit up Hoi An with your mate Share on email Print this article Share on Facebook Get Inspired / Asia / Vietnam Hit up Hoi An with your mate story by: Anna Sarjeant Alice Jakowitsch and Angie Gaebler are best friends.
 They know better than anyone that good company equals great travel, and on a recent trip to Vietnam they explored the very best of Hoi An.
 If you too are planning a Vietnam holiday, here are the top spots they hung out - and you should too.
 1. The deets If you like your tourist spots a little less touristy than most, Hoi An grips onto tradition with a firm determination.
 Good looks and charisma Of course, with its striking good looks, a riverside setting on lantern lit water and more wealth than your average Vietnamese township, it’s not like the tourists don’t flock here - they come in droves - but they haven’t, as yet, hindered Hoi An’s peaceful charm.
 Elegant and graceful, this former port remains unburdened by tourism.
 Void of high rises, cheap gimmicks are ignored in favour of crooked architecture and time-worn aesthetics.
 The traditional yellow buildings are still yellow and the restaurants spill chaotically onto the streets, unhindered by traffic.
 The narrow roads look little different from their 17th century heyday.
 It’s a time warp; a fusion of traditional and the transitional.
 2. The treats The Nam Hai Hoi An Hotel.
 Hai indeed!
 Hello and how do you do.
 This is refined hotel luxury at its most inviting.
 Somewhere to lay your head Shall we start with the villas?
 All 100 of them.
 Pristinely scattered across 35 hectares of lush green landscape, fronting the beach and graced with traditional Vietnamese ascents, they’re inspired by classical garden houses.
 Boasting private tropical gardens and outdoor rain showers.
 Oh and there's a butler assigned to every pool villa.
 Feeling like your Feng Shui is a little out of whack?
 No bother, call the butler and he’ll rearrange the way your bed curtains are draped.
 Beachfront luxuries Luxe amenities come in the shape of three swimming pools, a spa, tennis court and a library.
 Pick out a book and take it to the beach, it’s only a 30-second saunter away.
 And with three unique dining venues, your taste buds are also in for a treat.
 Come sundown descend onto The Bar (aptly named don’t you think?
 They don’t mince their words at The Nam Hai).
 With a creative list of cocktails, its elevated position affords stunning views across lush water gardens.
 3. The eats The whole of Hoi An is an incredible menu of flavour.
 The liquids First things first though - staying hydrated.
 Nuoc mia will keep you in fine form.
 Made from sugar cane, you’ll easily spot nuoc mia carts dotted across the township because they’re typically covered in garish neon lights.
 The stall owners crush sugarcane stalks using a hand-cranked machine and then add kumquat juice, a sprinkle of salt and lots of ice.
 The solids There aren’t enough words allocated for this article to list all the ‘must-eats’ in Hoi An, but stand outs include street food at Central Market (Nguyen Hue and Tran Phu Streets) which dishes out everything from white rose dumplings to Cao Lau, a local speciality composed of Cao Lầu noodles, barbecue pork, pork crackling, bean sprouts, lettuce, herbs and stock.
 And a spoonful of sugar...
 And then there’s Xi Ma – a dessert of black sesame seeds, sugar, pennywort and, wait for it, Chinese medicine.
 Is that a pudding or a potion?
 Either way, it’s X-rated food porn.
 Make your way to Nguyen Truong To Street and you’ll find a stall that’s been serving bowls of this gloopy elixir for almost one hundred years.
 They make just enough to sell out every day, so get there early.
 Click here for all our Vietnam holiday deals.
 Enquire Now First name* Last name* Email* Phone How can we help?
-My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wakatipu: Queenstown Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Insiders Guide to Vietnam Read more Add or remove from Wishlist Inspire - March 2018 Read more Done this?
+My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street CBD: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Inspire - March 2018 Read more Add or remove from Wishlist Inspire - August 2018 Read more Done this?
 Tell your friends about it.